-Suitable for people w/sensitive skin.
+Suitable for people with sensitive skin.
 Protects against a number of insects, including mosquitoes.
-Safe for children 6 months and older with no DEET; uses picaridin instead.
+Safe for children 6 months and older with no DEET.
+Uses picaridin instead.
 Dries quickly.

 Won't prevent mosquitoes from flying near you.
 Towelettes are very moist.